alexjlockwood/AndroidDesignPatterns/_posts/2018-03-05-introducing-kyrie-animated-vector-drawables.md

 Let me start by explaining why I wrote this library in the first place.

-As I discussed in [my previous blog post on icon animations][introduction-to-icon-animations], `VectorDrawable`s are great because they provide density independence&mdash;they can be scaled arbitrarily on any device without loss of quality. `AnimatedVectorDrawable`s make them even more awesome, allowing us to animate specific properties of a `VectorDrawable` in a variety of ways.
+If you read [my blog post on icon animations][introduction-to-icon-animations], you know that `VectorDrawable`s are great because they provide density independence&mdash;they can be scaled arbitrarily on any device without loss of quality. `AnimatedVectorDrawable`s make them even more awesome, allowing us to animate specific properties of a `VectorDrawable` in a variety of ways.

 However, these two classes also have several limitations:

-* They can't be dynamically created at runtime (they must be inflated from a drawable resource).
+* They can't be dynamically created at runtime (only inflated from a drawable resource).
 * They can't be paused, resumed, or seeked.
 * They only support a small subset of features that SVGs provide on the web.

-[Kyrie][kyrie-github] is an attempt to try and solve some of these problems without having to wait on the Android framework to provide new features.
+[Kyrie][kyrie-github] is an attempt to try and solve these problems without having to wait on the Android framework to provide new features.

 ### Examples

 Here are a few examples from [the sample app][kyrie-sample-app-github] that accompanies the library.
-The code below shows how we can use Kyrie to transform an existing `AnimatedVectorDrawable` resource into something that can be scrubbed with a `SeekBar`:
+The code below shows how we can use Kyrie to transform an existing `AnimatedVectorDrawable` resource into a [`KyrieDrawable`][kyrie-kyriedrawable] that can be scrubbed with a `SeekBar`:

 ```java
 KyrieDrawable drawable = KyrieDrawable.create(context, R.drawable.my_existing_avd);